 West of the River Thames, The Ridgeway is a broad track passing through the North Wessex Downs Area of Outstanding Natural Beauty (AONB) and is often quite a distance from villages or towns.
 Here you’ll experience wide, open views of rolling chalk downland and find many archaeological monuments close to the Trail including Stone Age long barrows, Bronze Age round barrows, Iron Age forts and the figures of white horses cut into the chalk.
 East of the Thames, The Ridgeway travels through the more-wooded and intimate hills and valleys of the Chilterns AONB where, as well as further archaeological treasures, there are several nature reserves rich in the wildlife found in chalk grassland habitats.
 In the Chilterns, The Ridgeway goes close to or through several villages and small towns where refreshments and other facilities are easily available.

 There are route descriptions in the Further Information section of this website, proposing six sections/days for walkers to complete The Ridgeway.
-Other variations are described in the itineraries and there are circular walks and rides to sample parts of the Trail.
+Other variations for day trips or longer visits are described in the itineraries and there are circular walks and rides to sample parts of the Trail.
+There are also events to enjoy every year along The Ridgeway, from guided walks to ultra marathons to fundraising bike rides.
 Ideas for cyclists and horse riders to enjoy the Trail between Avebury and Goring-on-Thames are also set out on this website.

-The Ridgeway can be enjoyed all year round, but spring through to autumn (March to November) probably provides the best views, the most wildlife and better surface conditions underfoot.
+The Ridgeway can be enjoyed all year round and the #RidgewaySpotter guide provides inspiration for each month of the year.
+Spring through to autumn (March to November) probably provides the best views, the most wildlife and better surface conditions underfoot.
 Early May is the best time to enjoy the bluebells that carpet many of the Chiltern woodlands, one of the treats for visitors to The Ridgeway.

 The National Trail is very well way-marked so following the route is easy.
 But it is always a good idea to take a guidebook or map.